 Current Clients & Companies:

-- Direct clients include: RISC Capital, Voltaire Diamonds, Merrion Vaults, IMS Insurance Group & PIBA
+- Direct clients include: RISC Capital, Voltaire Diamonds, Merrion Vaults, IMS Insurance Group & Brokers Ireland

-Pivoting Publishing: I analysed how traditional newspaper and magazine publishers globally attempted to pivot their business models in the digital age to give traditional media companies an early warning their business models were unsustainable in the mid-term as technology and social media had changed the dynamics of content creation, distribution, consumption and advertising revenue allocation.
+Pivoting Publishing: I advised the CEOs of Ireland’s leading Magazine Company (Harmonia) & Business Newspaper (Sunday Business Post) on digital transformation – giving them an early warning their business models were unsustainable in the mid-term as technology and social media had changed the dynamics of content creation, distribution, consumption and advertising revenue allocation.

 Safety Data Vaults: In 2007, I spent 9 months as researcher and strategist for an ambitious telematics project, intending to put black boxes into cars that could measure vehicular crash dynamics and near instantaneously reconstruct what happened in an accident, such that the right emergency services could be deployed and insurance investigations could be based on objective sensor based data.
 This gave me early insight into the forthcoming machine age, and the power of data to change whole industries, along with data privacy and the value of eco-systems build around standardised data sets.
 I re-wrote the business plan that played a part in raising an eight-figure investment.